 Use a list of expenses that makes sense for your business.
-If possible, have the list match the categories in your accounting system.
+If possible, have the list match the categories in your accounting tool.
 If you don’t have an accounting system yet, you can later match your accounting system to your business plan’s expense budget.

 How to figure out what the numbers should be

-Don’t get hung up thinking that you can’t figure out the numbers that should go in your expense forecast.
+Don’t get hung up thinking that you can’t figure out the numbers, that should go in your expense forecast.
 At the end of the day, you just need to make some educated guesses and then adjust as you learn more about your business.

 All it takes is a little research to figure out, roughly, what your expenses are likely to be.
 Don’t worry about getting it exactly right.
 You’ll never be 100 percent correct.
 Instead, focus on “close enough” and then refine and adjust as you grow your business.

 Another useful trick is to calculate an expense as a percentage of your sales.
 This is a common way to calculate some marketing expenses, such as “pay-per-click” advertising.
 You can estimate that you’ll spend something like 10 percent of every sale on online advertising (or whatever is the right percentage for your industry).
 Then, as you adjust your sales forecast, your expense budget will automatically adjust appropriately.

 Break out payroll into its own list

 Because payroll is often one of the largest expenses for a company, it makes sense to calculate that separately from the expense budget and then copy the payroll total into the expense budget.

 List out your employees if you don’t have too many, or use categories of people like “customer service” or “sales.”
 Then input the total salary per month for each person or group on the list.